 - 30 minutes of cycling at 40%, 50%, and 70% of maximum heart rate elevated EPOC and burned 80, 110, and 140 extra calories, respectively (Smith, 1993).

-This is not ideal for the untrained and recreationally active people (which I will cover next).
+This is not ideal for untrained and recreationally active people who are doing Orangethory to lose a few pounds (which I will cover next).

 I agree with this approach because exercise intensity is essential to improve your body composition, health, or performance.